Bobbakov/orderGenerator/README.md

 ![showOrderbook()](pictures/showOrderBook.png)

-This functions loops through the market, through the agents (from left to right), and have each agent execute its strategy.
+This functions loops through the market, through the agents, and have each agent execute its strategy.
 Once finished, it will repeat.
-It will do so for (by default) 5000 times.
+It will do so for (by default) 1000 times.
 You can of course adjust this number:

 `b.orderGenerator(n = 100, clearAt = 10, printOrderbook = True, sleeptime = 5)`